 2. Pentax Asahi Super-Takumar 35mm f/2 Prime Lens

-The Pentax Super-Takumar lenses are a household name of lenses in the vintage community, and one of the most popular Pentax vintage lens.
+The Pentax Super-Takumar lenses are a household name of lenses in the vintage community, and one of the most popular Pentax vintage lenses.
 The widely popular lens is known for its unrivalled quality and perfect focal length for portraits, making it one of the most sought out vintage lenses.
 With all-metal construction, clicked aperture ring, and smooth focusing, the 35mm f/2 is a real joy to use.

 This lens tends to be a little on the more expensive side, depending on the quality of the lens.
-One thing to watch out when buying these old Pentax lenses is for a yellowing of the glass.
+One thing to watch out for when buying these old Pentax lenses is for a yellowing of the glass.
 This yellowing is caused by a thorium oxide coating, which was standard at the time for these lenses.
 The yellowing can be “fixed” through 24-48 hours of direct exposure to UV light, but it will never be like new again.
-The Pentax lenses from this generation came in an M42 screw mount, and it can be adapted to any modern DSLR or mirrorless.
+The Pentax lenses from this generation came in an M42 screw mount, and they can be adapted to any modern DSLR or mirrorless.
 Check out the list of lens adapters I provided earlier to find how you can adapt this lens to your camera.

 Prices range from $150-250 Canadian.